 In case you don’t release your inner primordial instincts to find food spontaneously like hunting, then as a beginner make sure to bring some food.
 Of course, you can always buy ready-made food, but then it wouldn’t be fresh or is that a dry cracker.
 What kitchen equipment to have when cooking around a wild camping area?

-Backpacking stove – It’s the alternative for a campfire, but however it’s not safe or allowed to make a fire everywhere.
+Backpacking stove – It’s the alternative for a campfire, but it’s not safe or allowed to make a fire everywhere.
 It’s the smallest camping heating stove with fuel to cook pasta, heat water for tea, or heat ready-made food.
 Fits very well in any backpack.
 Be careful with fuel and read instructions, before pitching up your camping kitchen.
+Check out Jetboil Ultralight Backpacking Stove.

 Lighter – If you can make fire with rocks then you don’t need a lighter.
 Otherwise take lighter with you.
 It is necessary!